britairving/Carbon_Dioxide_SOP/README.md

 # Carbon Dioxide SOP

 This [GitHub repository](https://github.com/britairving/Carbon_Dioxide_SOP) provides a standard operating procedure (SOP) document for carbon dioxide (CO<sub>2</sub>) with the aim of providing documentation to future users of some of the steps necessary to collect good quality partial pressure of carbon dioxide (*p*CO<sub>2</sub>) data with a CONTROS HydroCTM CO2T sensor installed on a M1 Seaglider for both real time and post deployment data streams.
-It is the hope of the authors that this SOP will be expanded in the future to include other *p*CO<sub>2</sub> sensors and ocean gliders.
-This SOP is a work in progress and has been modeled after the [Ocean Gliders community SOP](https://github.com/OceanGlidersCommunity) format with that hope in mind.
+This SOP is a work in progress and has been modeled after the [Ocean Gliders community SOP](https://github.com/OceanGlidersCommunity) format.
+The authors encourage others to expand the SOP to include other *p*CO<sub>2</sub> sensors and ocean gliders.

 Read the SOP [here](https://britairving.github.io/Carbon_Dioxide_SOP/README.html)!